 Land to the East: all properties along Trentwood Side; down past Salmon’s Brook and up Slades Hill towards The Ridgeway including Cotswold Way and Foxmead estates (with Chase Farm Hospital campus); then all the Rowantree Road complex near the rail way – would be ceded to Ridgeway Ward.
 There is no reason to abandon our existing membership in that direction but casting our net down Windmill Hill has proved impractical and Oakwood is less relevant to those more distant communities.

 Land to the South and West: Oakwood would embrace Oakwood Park from Southgate Ward and estates west of the Piccadilly Line from Cockfosters Ward.
 We have potential to welcome new members in this part of Western Enfield.

-Other changes: If proposals are adopted, we would have three existing WERA Committee Members in Ridgeway and three in Oakwood Ward.
-We could also consider recruiting more Envoys and, ideally, Committee Members in former Cockfosters and Southgate Wards.
-We’d have changes in representation by local Councillors (reduced to 2 in Oakwood) and Safer Neighbourhood Teams resources reallocated.
-These proposals are never going to please everyone but they make more sense than the present arrangements.
+Other changes: we would have three existing WERA Committee Members in Ridgeway and three in Oakwood Ward.
+We could also consider recruiting more in former Cockfosters and Southgate Wards.
+We’ll have changes in representation by local Councillors (reduced to 2 in Oakwood) and Safer Neighbourhood Teams resources reallocated.
+These changes are never going to please everyone but they make more sense than the present arrangements.